 If you think that marketing is only about getting new customers, you’re not alone.
-Another key aspect, is marketing to your current client base.
-Getting new customers is important to any business and an important aspect of marketing.
-But the often-overlooked aspect of marketing is focusing on the customers you already have.
+Another critical aspect is marketing to your current client base.
+Getting new customers is vital to any business and an essential element of marketing.
+However, the often-overlooked aspect of marketing is focusing on the customers you already have.

-Tech marketing especially benefits from a solid retention strategy.
+Tech marketing primarily benefits from a solid retention strategy.
 In SaaS business, losing customers over time is often referred to as the churn rate.
-And when you’re running a software business, you’ll find that enacting a marketing strategy that focuses your existing customers will go a long way in reducing customer churn.
+Moreover, when you’re running a software business, you’ll find that enacting a marketing strategy that focuses your existing customers will go a long way in reducing customer churn.

-Before you begin looking at specific retention-focused tech marketing strategies, it’s important to start with the right data.
-Run some reports and find out what your current retention rate for you customers is.
+Before you begin looking at specific retention-focused tech marketing strategies, it’s essential to start with the right data.
+Run some reports and find out what your current retention rate for your customers is.
 HubSpot has a great guide that includes a handy formula you can use to figure out your baseline retention rates.

 Once you’ve looked at your current data, you can create a better tech marketing strategy that’s more likely to achieve your goals and hit your target metrics.

 Seek - and listen to - customer feedback

-Customers want to be listened to.
-And when your business is software, your customers rely on your product to ensure that their business runs successfully.
-Because of this, you want to ensure that you’re constantly making sure your product is improving and meeting your customers’ needs.
+Customers want to be heard.
+So when your business is software, your customers rely on your product to ensure that their business runs successfully.
+Because of this, you want to ensure that you’re always making sure your product is improving and meeting your customers’ needs.

 When you incorporate seeking and implementing customer feedback into your tech marketing strategy, it signals to your existing customers that you listen and you care about their experience.

 Increase customer engagement

 One of the best ways to market to your current customers is to stay on their radars through consistent engagement.
 There are plenty of ways to boost customer engagement.
-For a more in-depth look at why customer engagement is so important to customer retention, check out this article here.
+For a more in-depth look at why customer engagement is so crucial to customer retention, check out this article.
 In the meantime, here are some of our favorite ways to promote customer engagement: